openhab/org.openhab.binding.zwave/doc/benext/builtindimmer_0_0.md

 ### Parameter 12: Auto meter report: watt

 Auto meter report: watt
-A watt value that an energy value must be different compared to a previous sent value before an unsolicited meter report is sent.

-Minimum value = 5 watt  Maximum value = 255 watt
+<p&gtA watt value that an energy value must be different compared to a previous sent value before an unsolicited meter report is sent.</p&gt <p&gtMinimum value = 5 watt  Maximum value = 255 watt</p&gt
 Values in the range 0 to 255 may be set.

 The manufacturer defined default value is ```10```.